 Data profiling offers critical insights into the information that an organization can leverage to its benefit for decision-making and analysis.

-It helps evaluate the integrity of data by presenting a complete breakdown of its statistical characteristics, such as error count, warning count, duplicate percentage, and minimum and maximum value, enabling detailed data inspection.
+Data profiling is what helps evaluate the integrity of data by presenting a complete breakdown of its statistical characteristics, such as error count, warning count, duplicate percentage, and minimum and maximum value, enabling detailed data inspection.
 This information assists users in identifying quality issues, risks, and overall trends.

 Data profiling tools use analytical algorithms to help scrutinize the data to determine its validity.
 These tools play a vital role in helping businesses streamline their data strategy with the company’s principles and objectives.